 - A. An economic system either promotes or hinders business activity. - B. Much of America's business success is due to an economic and social climate that allows businesses to operate freely. - 1.
 Any change in the U.S. economic system has a major influence on the business system. - 2.
 Also, GLOBAL ECONOMICS and WORLD POL-ITICS have a major influence on U.S. business.

 C. WHAT IS ECONOMICS?

-1. ECONOMICS is the study of how society chooses to employ resources to produce goods and ser-
+1. ECONOMICS is the study of how society chooses to employ resources to produce goods and services and distribute them for consumption among various competing groups and individuals.